+We seek to maximize the commercial value of our purchased battery manufacturing scrap by reselling some of these materials, whether directly or after processing through our ancillary lines at its Spokes, directly to third parties, primarily in the Asia-Pacific region.
 With respect to transportation, we utilized third-party freight forwarders for procuring trucking services.
-In the U.S.A. and Canada, freight forwarders source trucking services from the local market.
-In order to move Li-Cycle materials, such service providers must be registered with the U.S. Department of Transport or Transport Canada and must meet the Code of Federal Regulations requirements in the U.S.A. and the Transport of Dangerous Goods requirements in Canada.
-These requirements provide added assurance to Li-Cycle that only reputable companies meeting minimum Canadian and international standards can be used for the transport of our feedstock materials.
+In the U.S.A., Canada, and Germany, freight forwarders source trucking services from the local market.
+To move Li-Cycle materials, these service providers must be registered with the U.S. Department of Transport or Transport Canada in North America, and must comply with the Code of Federal Regulations requirements in the U.S.A., the Transport of Dangerous Goods requirements in Canada, and applicable transport regulations in Germany.
+These requirements provide added assurance to Li-Cycle that only reputable companies meeting minimum Canadian, U.S., German, and international standards can be used for the transport of our feedstock materials.